rahul-gharat/dronahq-docs/docs/reference-controls/metric.md

 In this example, the `Value` field is bound to the static value `72,` and the `Description` field is bound to the static value `Information.`

-Is there anything specific you would like to know or discuss about this binding data layout?